bambadij/kittycaraApp/README.md

 # kittyCara AI
-Kittycara AI is a mobile app designed to assist adolescent girls and their caretakers in diagnosing potential menstrual disorders based on the symptoms they provide.
+Kittycara AI is a mobile app designed to assist adolescent girls and their caretakers in diagnosing potential menstrual disorders based on symptoms they provide.
 The app utilizes OpenAI API and features a friendly pet cat interface to make the experience approachable and user-friendly.
-It's especially useful in Sub-Saharan Africa, where cultural stigmas and a lack of gynecological education often prevent girls from seeking timely medical care.
+This project is developed as part of the **AFROTECHTM Hackathon**, where the goal is to address healthcare challenges faced by adolescent girls in Sub-Saharan Africa.

 Features
 .**AI-Powered Symptom Diagnosis**: Kittycara AI leverages the OpenAI API to assess menstrual patterns and symptoms, offering insights into potential disorders.